bionikspoon/playing-with-angular---leveraging-Amazing-Web-Services/README.md

 # garage-commerce

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing
+## The Project

-Running `grunt test` will run the unit tests with karma.
+This project is about leveraging Amazon Web Services to create a perfectly scalable Angular app.

+This app uses S3 for file hosting, IAM with Facebook for login credentials, and dynamoDB for a dynamic scalable noSQL backend.